bk62/botter.py/README.md

 WIP

+### Quickstart

+1. Follow the instructions [here](https://discordpy.readthedocs.io/en/stable/discord.html) to get your token and bot owner id and store these in an env file or replit secrets
+2. Review `settings.py`
+3. Run `python run.py initdb`
+4. Run `python run.py run`
+5. Run `$help` in your guild to view commands

 ### Setup

 Store bot secret token and owner id in env vars called `TOKEN` and `BOT_OWNER_ID` respectively as in `.env.example` file.

 Command prefix and enabled extensions can be configured in settings.py

 ### Usage